This is still a work in progress guide, if you have any suggestions or notice any mistakes you can message me in game @Heelie

 2 Piece Sets

-There are 3 Monster sets that work well in this meta, Earthgore, Bogdan’s the Nightflame and Sentinel.
+There are 4 Monster sets that work well in this meta, Earthgore, Bogdan’s the Nightflame, Sentinel and Symphony of Blades.

 In my opinion the Bogdan’s the Nightflame Set beats Earthgore in almost every situation.